Australia Indonesia Awards

 Nomination and Selection

-Nominations open from 10 February 2019 and the closing date is 31 March 2019.
+Nominations open from 10 February 2019 and the closing date has been extended to 30 April 2019.
 Nominations are made online via Google Forms.
 Anyone can nominate a person for an award.
 In addition to selecting the particular category, and providing contact details of the person nominating, the person being nominated, and any person who could provide a reference, the form requires a response to 3 main questions:

 • Tell us about your nominee: